 Grindelia – Grindelia integrifolia.
 Also called Gumweed, grindelia helps to combat the itch and welting of bug bites, hot spots, skin rashes, and reactions to poison oak and poison ivy.
-The sticky resiny yellow flowers are what are used.
+Utilize the medicine in the sticky resiny yellow flowers and leaves.

 Essential oils are a great benefit for relieving bug bite symptoms and for deterring them as well.
 Lavender and peppermint essential oils are my 2 favorite to apply to an insect bite for swift relief.
 Citronella oil what is commonly used in candles to fend off mosquitos and other flying insects.